liamstatham/LearningJournal/README.md

   - Continue Azure Fundamentals
   - Jenkins automation

+### 19/04/21
+  - Azure Fundamentals
+    - Security groups and services
+    - Identity, governance and authentication
+  - A look into atlassian products
+    - Jira/bitbucket

 ### 16/04/21
   - Continued learning about Azure security fundamentals
     - Such as defence in depth, DDoS protection, WAF, NSGs